 ATPFormation aims to train real professionals.
 Autonomy is gradually acquired during training, and mandatory work placements with professionals enable students to integrate more effectively into the working world.
 We can also accompany students in the difficult preparation for the I. N. P (National Heritage Institute) competitions, and the Master Conservation Restoration of Cultural Property (M. C. R. R. B. C.).

-conservator’s work has two sides: scientific and manual.
+A conservator’s work has two sides: scientific and manual.
 The theoretical part is the most important as this knowledge allows for the understanding of techniques and it may be acquired all at once.
 However, manual experience requires constant training…

 Thanks to the multidisciplinary teaching offered, the training provided by ATPFormation reflects the daily life of a restorer of paintings and polychrome art objects.
 On one hand, the different technical and theoretical courses offer real-life situations involving varied cases.
 On the other hand, working in restoration workshop offers direct integration with the Atelier.
 Working for both the public and private markets and with mandatory courses over the course of training, ATPFormation offers a total immersion into the working life of the painting restorer.